 This section will give you a brief overview of what you can find at our faculty and how everything works.
 It can seem like a maze at first, but you will find your way around after a while.
-Perhaps the map of faculty premises can help you, you will find it on BUT FIT web pages in "about the faculty - map of the campus" section.
+Perhaps the map of faculty premises can help you, you will find it on BUT FIT web pages in "faculty - campus map" section.